Quicr/quicr-protocol-spec/protocol.md

 both zero.
 The number indicates how many objects were sent in the previous groups.
 It enables receiver to check whether all these objects have been received.

-Relays may forward fragments even if they arrive out of order.